katrinalui/wanderlust/README.md

 ## Overall Structure

 ### Backend
 Wanderlust was built using Firebase in the backend as an application development platform.
 Firebase was used to have a seamless connection and integration between data, users and authentication.
-Firebase Realtime Database stores data into as JSON object creating a JSON tree.
+Firebase Realtime Database stored data into as JSON object creating a JSON tree.
 It incorporates NO-SQL database.

 ### Frontend
 The frontend is built with React-Native to compose rich mobile UI components.
 React Native was used to build cross-platform mobile app using JavaScript and React/Redux.